syncfusion-content/xamarin-docs/Xamarin/SfTabView/TabViewHeaderCustomization.md

 ---
 layout: post
-title: Tab Items
+title: Header Customization for Syncfusion SfTabView control.
-description: About Tab items in TabView control for Xamarin.Forms platform
+description: About customization of header in TabView control for Xamarin.Forms platform
 platform: Xamarin.Forms
 control: TabView
 documentation: ug
 ---

+# TabView Header Customization

-# Tab items
+# Tab Items

 Tab items can be configured in tab view through the `Items` property of `SfTabView`, which holds the collection of `SfTabItem` through `TabItemsCollection`.